apimokka/apimock-rs/README.md

 ### 💻️ GUI wrapper (development in progress)

-[apimokka](https://github.com/apimokka/apimokka), featherlight GUI bundle, will be also available.
+[apimokka](https://github.com/apimokka/apimokka), an optimized GUI bundle, will be also available.

 ---